Equinox & Solstice4.12 - Understand the astronomical significance of equinoxes and solstices

 There are two other lines of latitude which we need to learn.
 These are the Tropics of Capricorn and Cancer.
 They are named after these constellations as they are named after the constellation the Sun is in at different parts of the day.

-Around March 21st and September 21st the Sun passes over the celestial equator.
+Around 21st March and 21st September the Sun passes over the celestial equator.
 If you were standing on the Equator the Sun would be directly above your head at midday.
+These dates are called the equinox, when day and night are of equal length around at every point on Earth.

 Around 21st June the Sun is at its furthest point northwards on the Ecliptic.
 If you were standing on the Tropic of Cancer you would see the Sun above you at midday.